Indasia/rest-api-sql/README.md

-# REST API using SQLite and Sequelize
+# Rest API using Sequelize and Express

 ## Usage example

 ```sh